MP: Two dead, four missing after dyke of Reliance power plant’s fly ash pond breaches in Singrauli

 A team of 30 members of the National Disaster Response Force is involved in the search operation for other villagers.
 “So far two bodies of an eight-year-old boy and a 35-year-old man have been recovered from the ash slurry, around seven km away towards the border with Uttar Pradesh,” Singrauli District Collector KVS Chaudhary said.
 “Four more persons including the boy’s sister, 9, his mother, and the 35-year-three-year-old man’s son are still missing.”

-Madhya Pradesh Chief Minister Kamal Nath said that the state government should provide compensation to farmers who suffered due to the incident.
+Congress leader and former Chief Minister Kamal Nath said that the state government should provide compensation to farmers who suffered due to the incident.
 “This whole matter should be investigated and whosoever is found guilty, strict action should be taken,” he tweeted.

 Chaudhary said that the breach occurred owing to the negligence of the plant and compensation will be given to the villagers.